Jocho-Smith/fat_curd/thomas_log.md

 1. We want to scrap a many arcticles over a long period of time.
 2. "" search for data based on different criteria (e.g. Publication , Category (Sport, Politics, Science), ...)
 3. "" Meta data has to be updated if new categories of articles are uploaded.

+We want our data to be stored in JSON format:\
+e.g.
+`
+{
+"id":1,
+"heading":"Florida man seduced crocodile",
+"content": "Text body",
+"date":"01.01.2200",
+"category":"Reality Check"
+}
+`